Interacting Bose gas across a narrow Feshbach resonance

+In this section, we investigated the density distribution of a narrow Feshbach resonance Bose gas trapped in a harmonic potential with $V_b(r)/2=V_a(r)=\frac{1}{2}m\omega^2 r^2$.
+For trapped gas with a large particle number, the density distribution can be obtained by local density approximation by replacing $\mu$ in Eq. (\ref{density uniform1}), (\ref{density uniform2}) with local chemical potential $\mu(r)=\mu_0-V(r)$ with $\mu_0$ determined by the total particle number.

+For interacting Bose gas across a broad Feshbach resonance, the distribution in a harmonic trap is approximately parabolic as a consequence of the competition between interaction energy and the trap potential \cite{TFapprox,TFapprox1}.
+Here, as shown in Fig. \ref{Fig8}(a), the distribution is similar to that of a broad resonance Bose gas at the edge of the trap while more particles can be accommodated in the center where the gas has higher density and thus a smaller effective scattering length $a_{\mathrm{eff}}$ as discussed in Sec. \ref{sec:level3}.
+A sharp peak appears if the chemical potential at the trap center $\mu_0$ approaches $\mu_c$.
+This density bump at the trap center is related to the vanishing of inverse compressibility in the saturation limit.

-Then we evaluate the density distribution in harmonic trap by Eq.(\ref{densitytotalCorr}) and substituting $\mu$ by $\mu-V(r)$.
-The distribution compared with mean-field result with fixed particle number is shown in Fig.\ref{FigDistributionCorr}.
-One can see that the density at trap center is further increased when including the Gaussian fluctuation.
+Finally, we take account of the correction by fluctuations and evaluate the density distribution by substituting $\mu$ in Eq. (\ref{densitytotalCorr}) with $\mu_0-V(r)$.
+The distribution compared with mean-field results with a fixed particle number is shown in Fig. \ref{Fig8}(c).
+The density at the trap center is further increased after the Gaussian fluctuation is included.